mozilla-conduit/git-hg-sync/README.md

 The RabbitMQ management interface is available at http://localhost:15672/, and the login and password are `guest` (don't do this at home, or in prod).

+## Configuration

+An example configuration file can be found in `config.toml.example`.
+A different configuration file can be specified with the `--config` (`-c`) option.

+In addition, Pulse parameters can be overridden via the following environment
+variables:

+- PULSE_EXCHANGE
+- PULSE_HOST
+- PULSE_PASSWORD
+- PULSE_PORT (needs to be an integer)
+- PULSE_QUEUE
+- PULSE_ROUTING_KEY
+- PULSE_SSL (needs to be an empty string to be False, otherwise True)
+- PULSE_USERID

 ## Build and test

 Format and test/lint code: